 As it currently stands, Crunchyroll has the largest anime library out there, but is that enough to make it worth it, and how does it stack up to the rest?
-In this post, I’ll take a look at how Crunchyroll compares to the other anime streaming services I’ve used over the years—I’ve used all of them by the way—in a number of different areas, including library size, anime exclusives, streaming quality, regions served, and more.
-I’ve been been a subscriber to Crunchyroll for over 10 years, so I’ve seen how the platform has evolved over time and how they’ve improved or not improved as well.
+In this post, I’ll take a look at how Crunchyroll compares to the other anime streaming services I’ve used over the years—I’ve used all of them by the way—in several different areas, including library size, anime exclusives, streaming quality, regions served, and more.
+I’ve been a subscriber to Crunchyroll for over 10 years, so I’ve seen how the platform has evolved and how they’ve improved or not improved as well.

 All of the screenshots in this post were taken from my Crunchyroll account.
 I have the Crunchyroll app on PS5, Xbox, and Switch.
 The screenshots I included are taken from the PS5 app unless otherwise noted.